fdupoux/fsarchiver/website/content/partimage/_index.md

 draft = false
 +++

-Here is a table that summarizes the differences between partimage and fsarchiver:
+Here is a table that summarizes the differences between partimage and fsarchiver.
+This page shows the pros and cons of each solution.

 |                            **Description**                                          |    **fsarchiver**    |    **partimage**     |
 |:------------------------------------------------------------------------------------|:--------------------:|:--------------------:|